 Pelvic floor exercises or Kegels as part of a pelvic muscle rehabilitation program can benefit both men and women.

-How to do pelvic floor exercises correctly
+How to do pelvic exercises correctly

 Kegel exercises for men may help in the recovery of urinary continence after prostate cancer surgery.
 Kegels often help women to achieve continence after childbirth.
 In either case, they must be done correctly to help at all.